 (1) No person may subdivide land without the approval of the Municipality, unless the subdivision is exempted under section 69.

 (2) An applicant who wishes to subdivide land must apply to the Municipality for the subdivision of land in the manner provided for in Chapter 6.

-(3) No application for subdivision involving a change of zoning may be considered by the Municipality, unless the land concerned is zoned for such subdivision.
+(3) The Municipality must give notice of the application in the media as contemplated in section 92(2).

 (4) The Municipality must impose appropriate conditions relating to engineering services for an approval of a subdivision.

 (5) If a Municipality approves a subdivision, the applicant must submit a general plan or diagram to the Surveyor-General for approval, including proof to the satisfaction of the Surveyor-General of—